Detecting $\beta$ elements in iterated algebraic K-theory: Detecting elements in iterated algebraic K-theory of finite fields

-Recall that $T_{k+1}(R)$ is defined to be the spectrum $F(S(\bC^{k+1})_+,THH(R))^{\bT}$.
-As noted before Proposition 1.4 in \cite{BR05}, $T_{k+1}(R)$ is a commutative ring spectrum whenever $R$ is a commutative ring spectrum.
-In particular, $TC^{-}(R)$ is a commutative ring spectrum.
-We now recall a theorem, which is a consequence of computations of Ausoni-Rognes \cite{MR1947457}. \begin{thm}[Ausoni-Rognes \cite{MR1947457}] The classes $v_2^k$ map to nonzero classes $(t\mu)^k$ under the unit map
+\end{defin} Recall that $T_{s}(R)$ is defined to be the spectrum $F(S(\bC^{s+1})_+,\THH(R))^{\bT}$.
+As noted before Proposition 1.4 in \cite{BR05}, $T_{s}(R)$ is a commutative ring spectrum whenever $R$ is a commutative ring spectrum.
+In particular, $\TC^{-}(R)$ is a commutative ring spectrum.
+In the following theorem, let $\ell_p$ be a commutative ring spectrum model for the $p$-complete connective Adams summand as constructed in \cite{MR1164148}.
+Note that there is a map of $E_{\infty}$ ring spectra $L_{K(1)}S\to L_p$ given by inclusion of homotopy fixed points since